-You can use DNS proxy (aka smart DNS) to bypass geolocation restrictions of video streaming.
+You can use DNS proxy (aka smart DNS) to bypass the geolocation restrictions of video streaming.

-Compared to VPN, DNS proxy is always faster.
+Compared to VPN, a DNS proxy is always faster.

-This DNS proxy guide explains how DNS proxy work, and the limitations of the DNS proxy.
+This DNS proxy guide explains how DNS proxy works and the limitations of the DNS proxy.

 Why do you need a DNS proxy?

 Therefore many VPN users use VPN to unblock video streaming.
 For example, you can enjoy Hulu or Netflix when you travel abroad.

 But there is one problem with VPN for video streaming.